-Exercise Science is one major offering within the Physical Education, Health and Outdoor Recreation program.
-This Major in Exercise Science is designed for students considering a career in Athletic Training, Exercise Physiology, Kinesiology, Occupational Therapy, Physical Therapy or similar.
-Athletic Training, Occupational Therapy, and Physical Therapy require additional graduate degrees and successful completion of national exams in their respective fields.
+Exercise Science is one major of the major offerings within the Physical Education, Health and Outdoor Recreation program.
+The Major in Exercise Science is designed for students considering a career in Athletic Training, Exercise Physiology, Kinesiology, Occupational Therapy, or Physical Therapy as a career.
+Athletic Training, Occupational Therapy, and Physical Therapy require additional graduate degrees and successful completion of national licensing exams in their respective fields.

 Students successfully completing the program of study will have achieved: